Poll says Labour's Jacinda Ardern most popular PM in a century; National on the ropes

 The National Party's result is down almost 13 points from the last poll in February, when it was at 43 per cent.

-On this poll's results, its caucus would be decimated – it would lose 13 MPs.
-That would mean all but two of its List MPs if it held its current electorate seats.
+On this poll's results, its caucus would be decimated – it would lose 16 MPs.
+That would mean all of its current 15 List MPs were gone and if it held all of its electorates, it would have no list MPs.

+Unless there is a change in fortune, that is bad news for the likes of Paula Bennett, who is standing list-only in the next election, and finance spokesman Paul Goldsmith who is the Epsom candidate but cedes that seat to Act's David Seymour.

-National leader Simon Bridges' popularity has crashed to 4.5% - down by 6.1 percentage points - but still ahead of Judith Collins who is on 3.1%.
+National leader Simon Bridges' popularity has crashed to 4.5 per cent - down by 6.1 percentage points - but still ahead of Judith Collins who is on 3.1 per cent.

 Bridges was down to 4.5 per cent - a six-point drop for him.